apache/gravitino/docs/lakehouse-iceberg-catalog.md

 Any properties not defined by Gravitino with `gravitino.bypass` prefix will pass to Iceberg catalog properties and HDFS configuration.
 For example, if specify `gravitino.bypass.list-all-tables`, `list-all-tables` will pass to Iceberg catalog properties.

-When you use the Gravitino in Trino.
+When you use the Gravitino with Trino.
 You can pass the Trino Iceberg connector configuration using prefix `trino.bypass`.
-For example using `trino.bypass.iceberg.table-statistics-enabled` to passing the `iceberg.table-statistics-enabled` to the Gravitino Iceberg catalog in Trino runtime.
+For example, using `trino.bypass.iceberg.table-statistics-enabled` to pass the `iceberg.table-statistics-enabled` to the Gravitino Iceberg catalog in Trino runtime.

 #### JDBC catalog